 Having a list of free proxies gives you the advantage of not dealing with blacklists because if an IP address gets blocked, you can move on to another proxy without much hassle.
 If you need to use the same IP address multiple times for your web scraping, it will be worth the investment to pay for a service that has support and manages its own proxies so you don't have to worry about them going down at the worst time.

-💡 If you're looking for paid proxies, check out our guide to Choosing a proxy API
+💡 If you're looking for paid proxies, check out our guide to choosing a proxy for web scraping API